lundstrj/mailbox/README.md

 ## Data security/sensitivity considerations
 The data transmitted by Mailbox is a binary mail or no mail state.
 It lacks any [PII](https://en.wikipedia.org/wiki/Personal_data) and is not sensitive in any way.
 The Ntfy topic is wide open, anyone can subscribe to it if they'd like to.
-This could, in theory, be used to plan mail theft from me, by waiting near by and then springing to action when the mail delivery event is fired (I can also twart this by coming up with a more difficult to guess ntfy topic, or by paying for ntfy and adding authenticaton to my requests).
+This could, in theory, be used to plan mail theft from me, by waiting nearby and then springing to action when the mail delivery event is fired (I can also thwart this by coming up with a more difficult to guess ntfy topic, or by paying for ntfy and adding authentication to my requests).
-However, the mail delivery schedule is public and it would be about as easy to just wait nearby for when the mail truck goes by.
+However, the mail delivery schedule is public, and it would be about as easy to just wait nearby for when the mail truck goes by.
 Since my mailbox is basically just a box with a lid, which anyone can open 👽, I figured I'm not really making things much worse by adding this mailbox notification system to it.
 If anything, I am reducing the on site attack vector time window by probably getting my mail sooner than I would otherwise.

-Data retention in Home Assistant defaults to 10 days of historical data but this can also be user configured to anywere between not saving anything at all and storing things forever.
-Since the data generated by Mailbox is so tiny in both size and frequence, I could, if I wanted, store years and years worth of mail delivery data.
+Data retention in Home Assistant defaults to 10 days of historical data but this can also be user configured to anywhere between not saving anything at all and storing things forever.
+Since the data generated by Mailbox is so tiny in both size and frequency, I could, if I wanted, store years and years worth of mail delivery data.
 However, in practice, I suspect I will rarely have a need for more than the default 10 days (heck, I probably don't need more than a couple of days).
 This is really more of a "because I can" sort of thing.
 The push notifications to my phone are likely more useful than the Home Assistant visualisation.

 ## In the end
 _Instead of hiding pictures and videos down here, I have chosen to sprinkle them throughout the readme ☝️_<br>